Reading time: 2,340 words, 6 pages, 5 to 9 minutes

 Painful as it might be, you must learn to communicate effectively.
 Ours is the information age, so communicating keeps you in the loop.

-This is the first of a three-part series, so stay tuned for Part 2.
+This is the first of a three-part series that continues with Part 2.

 June 1, 2017